 Just don’t pay fees to someone who sells you on managing a bond ladder for you.
-Some brokers sell muni bonds or corporate bonds to retirees for large hidden fees.
+Some brokers sell municipal bonds or corporate bonds to retirees for large hidden fees.
 Some financial advisors create bond ladders to justify their asset management fees by “adding value.”
 These are all dubious practices.
 If you want a bond ladder for psychological comfort, do it yourself.

 The value of doing a bond ladder is in matching withdrawals with matured bonds.
-The shorter the time span in which you will liquidate your bond holdings, the more valuable it is to do a [collapsing] bond ladder.
+The shorter the time span during which you will liquidate your bond holdings, the more valuable it is to do a collapsing bond ladder.
 If you’re not withdrawing anything from your bonds and you’re only continuously reinvesting, there isn’t a financial advantage in doing a bond ladder over investing in a bond fund or ETF.
 When you have a long time span and you’re only withdrawing a small amount each year, a long ladder doesn’t make that much of a difference from a bond fund or ETF.

 You may still choose to do a rolling bond ladder or a long ladder for psychological comfort.
 Just don’t think it’s worth paying someone to do it for you.
 If doing a rolling bond ladder or a super-long ladder becomes too much work for what it’s worth, just invest in a bond fund or ETF.

 If you are paying an advisor a percentage of your assets, you are paying 5-10x too much.
 Learn how to find an independent advisor, pay for advice, and only the advice.